LoveUI Skills

 - Check the result before calling it done.

-The goal is to make the agent slower in the right places.
+The goal is to make the agent slower in the right places without flooding its context.
 It should inspect the project, make deliberate design choices, and verify the result instead of dropping in generic UI.

 What is included